plfts/v3-cogs/README.md

     </tr>
     <tr>
         <td>Pexels</td>
         <td>Fetches images from Pexels API and displays them in embed.
-Currently only support random curated images.</td>
+Collections and videos not available yet.</td>
     </tr>
 </table>